-Micro-CT is a non-destructive 3D imaging and analysis technique, for studying the internal structure of all types of samples, with diameters from 1 mm to 20cm and full drill cores.
+Micro-CT (also known as XRM or X-Ray Microscopy) is a non-destructive 3D imaging and analysis technique, for studying the internal structure of all types of samples, with diameters from 1 mm to 20cm and full drill cores.
 Take virtual slices through objects and build stacks for 3D volume rendering.

 Left: 3D mineral distribution of gold deposits.